Adyen/adyen-commercetools/extension/docs/ManualCapture.md

 ### Custom manual capture reference

-By default, the manual capture reference field is taken from the payment key.
 If you need to customize the value of the manual capture reference, add a transaction custom field with key `reference` to the custom type with key `ctp-adyen-integration-transaction-payment-type`.
 The `addTransaction` action will look like following:

 ```
 {